Etchmiadzin Cathedral: Style

 Etchmiadzin has a cruciform plan, four free-standing piers, and four projecting apses, which are semicircular on the interior and polygonal on the exterior.
 Its roof is mostly flat, except the conspicuous central cupola with the typically Armenian conical roof on a polygonal drum and the four small belfries on top of the apses.

 Although the cathedral was renovated many times through the centuries and significant additions were made in the 17th and 19th centuries, it largely retains the form of the building constructed in 483/4, especially the floor plan.
 The fifth-century building is the core of the cathedral, while the stone cupola, turrets, belfry, and rear extension are later additions.
 According to Varazdat Harutyunyan, its dome was originally wooden and was replaced with a stone one in a subsequent renovation.
 Portions of the northern and eastern walls of the original building have survived.
 Alexander Sahinian argued that Etchmiadzin holds a unique position in Armenian (and non-Armenian) architecture history because it reproduces features of different periods of Armenian architecture.
 It makes the building of "immense architectural interest."
-Christina Maranci has argued that its many rebuildings make it "extremely difficult to analyze."
+Researchers have noted the difficulty (even impossiblity) to determine the original structure from which the surviving form evolved through successive additions and alterations over time; Christina Maranci has argued that its many rebuildings make it "extremely difficult to analyze."

 In the West, its style has traditionally (Note: In the 19th century, Armenian architecture was usually seen as a "provincial extension of Byzantine architecture" and Byzantine influence was "somewhat exaggerated by 19th century archeologists.") been described as Byzantine or linked to Byzantine architecture.
-(Note: Its architectural style has been described as Byzantine by Murray's Handbook for Travellers, Sven Hedin, Günter Bandmann, and "Armeno-Byzantine" by Alfred Dwight Foster Hamlin.
+(Note: Its architectural style has been described as Byzantine by Murray's Handbook for Travellers, Richard Phené Spiers, Sven Hedin, Günter Bandmann, and "Armeno-Byzantine" by Alfred Dwight Foster Hamlin.
 John Mason Neale suggested that its original ground plan is "that of an ordinary Byzantine church".
 August von Haxthausen quoted Nerses V as describing the cupola as Byzantine, "probably [built] by architects from Constantinople a thousand years ago.")
 Ranuccio Bianchi Bandinelli disagreed, asserting that fourth century Armenian churches, including Etchmiadzin, (Note: Bandinelli lists the "cathedrals of Dvin and Echmiadzin, the churches of Kasakh and, possibly, Diraklar.") considerably differ from Justinian-era Byzantine architecture of Constantinople.
 He argued that they are local creations that borrow technical elements from the East (Hatra, Sarvestan), but are "fundamentally Hellenistic" in their "formal structure and proportional relationships."
 Similarly, Hewsen suggested that the design of the core of the church is a mixture of a Zoroastrian fire temple and a mausoleum of classical antiquity.